Skatteetaten/mokey/README.md

 Fill in the token value with a valid ocp token from `oc whoami -t` Run the http commands from Intellij

+## OpenShift

+Mokey must be run as a clust-admin user; example oc command to grant the privileges:

+    oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:paas-mokey:mokey